samiskin/react-base/README.md

 # ReactBase
 A base to start off developing a webpage in React using ES6 and Redux.
 This provides the basic structures needed to have the developer experience that I personally prefer the most.
+The `example` branch shows how some of the `lib/` classes are used.

 ## Installation